HITesh1013/AI-projects/Bike Sharing Demand/README.md

 9. Predicted result gives the Root Mean Squared Logarithmic Error (RMSLE) value of 0.42830 for random Forest and 0.39621 for XGBoost which is comparatively better than all others.

 ## Result with diffeent models
-1. XGBoost with grid search: 0.39621
+1. XGBoost with grid search : 0.39621
 2. XGBoost without grid search : 0.42375
-3. Random forest with grid Search and bagging: 0.42830
+3. Random forest with grid Search and bagging : 0.42830
 4. Random forest without bagging : 0.43912
 5. Decision tree : 0.49613
 6. Linear Regression : 1.44315